cardozo94/ProyectoRelacionesHibernate/README.md

 # Proyecto Relaciones Hibernate

 This is a project that I create following the tutorial on youtube [Curso Spring][def].
 In this project I see how implement tables relations with hibernate and do CRUD operations.
+It's running over Java 11.0.15.1.

 One To One Relation (one way and bidirectional)